OpenDataServices/oroi-scrape/README.md

 ### UK Parliament

-Takes the XML data already scraped from https://publications.parliament.uk by TheyWorkForYou and parses it into our database.
+`ukparl_twfy` takes the XML data already scraped from https://publications.parliament.uk by TheyWorkForYou and parses it into our database.

 `ukparl_twfy` table columns: